adlnet/xAPI-Spec/xAPI.md

 * An LRS MAY include all necessary information within the more property IRL to continue the query to avoid the need to store IRLs and associated query data.
 * An LRS SHOULD NOT generate extremely long IRLs within the more property.
+* An LRS SHOULD* re-run the query at the point in time that the IRL retrieved from the more property is accessed such that it includes any new matching statements stored in the LRS and does not include statements voided since the original query was run.
 * The consumer SHOULD NOT attempt to interpret any meaning from the IRL returned from the more property.

 <a name="voided"/>